yiisoft/yii-core/docs/guide/caching-data.md

 serialized into a string.

 A common strategy of defining a cache key is to include all determining factors in terms of an array.
-For example, [[yii\db\Schema]] uses the following key to cache schema information about a database table:
+For example, [[Yiisoft\Db\Schema]] uses the following key to cache schema information about a database table:

 ```php
 [